Weddings

 Officiating with care.

 A wedding is not a script.
 It is a covenant.
-Grace and Peace Studio officiates weddings with a written liturgy prepared for the couple, vows that hold weight, music available when wanted, and care for everyone the day belongs to, including the people who could not be there.
+I officiate weddings with a written liturgy prepared for the two of you, vows that hold weight, music when you want it, and care for everyone the day belongs to, including the people who could not be there.

 How this work began

-Marc was ordained through the Universal Life Church because his son Jacob and his fiancée Darcey asked him to be the one to marry them.
-Marc wrote the liturgy himself.
+I was ordained through the Universal Life Church because my son Jacob and his fiancée Darcey asked me to be the one to marry them.
+I wrote the liturgy myself.
 Full Christian structure, vows in the name of God, ring blessing, Trinitarian formula.
 The opening included a remembrance naming the dead from both families, by name, so the living could feel them in the room.
-That is how Marc officiates weddings.
-The same care he brought to his own son’s wedding is the care he brings to every couple.
+That is how I officiate weddings.
+The same care I brought to my own son’s wedding is the care I bring to every couple.

 What a wedding includes